Canon G7 X Mark II vs Panasonic G6

 It is notable that the G6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G6 was succeeded by the Panasonic G7.
+Both the G7X Mark II and the G6 have been discontinued, but can regularly be found used on eBay.
+The G6 was replaced by the Panasonic G7, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Panasonic G6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.